amaan-miah/aws-runbook-assistant/README.md

 # AWS RAG Runbook Assistant

-A simple **Retrieval-Augmented Generation (RAG)** chatbot built on AWS that answers operational questions using real AWS documentation (runbooks).
+A small proof‑of‑concept project that demonstrates how to build a document question‑answering system on AWS using serverless services and large language models.

-## What it does
+## Overview
-- Takes AWS runbook / troubleshooting documents
-- Embeds them once and stores them
-- Lets a user ask questions via a web UI
-- Retrieves relevant document chunks
-- Uses an LLM to generate grounded answers (no hallucinations)
+The system allows a user to ask operational questions and receive answers grounded in real AWS documentation (runbooks and troubleshooting guides).

+Documents are embedded ahead of time and stored.
+At query time, relevant sections are retrieved and provided to an LLM to generate the response.

 ## Architecture
-- **Frontend:** Static HTML + JavaScript
+- Frontend: Static HTML + JavaScript
-- **API:** Amazon API Gateway
+- API: Amazon API Gateway
-- **Backend:** AWS Lambda (Python)
+- Backend: AWS Lambda (Python)
-- **Embeddings:** Amazon Bedrock (Titan)
+- Embeddings: Amazon Bedrock (Titan)
-- **Storage:** Amazon S3
+- Storage: Amazon S3
-- **LLM:** Claude (via API)
+- Language model: Claude (via API)

 Flow:
-User → API Gateway → Lambda → Bedrock embeddings → S3 retrieval → LLM → Response
+User → API Gateway → Lambda → embedding + retrieval → LLM → response

-## Why this project
+## Purpose
-Internal documentation is hard to search during incidents.
-This project is a proof‑of‑concept **internal runbook assistant** for cloud / DevOps teams.
+The goal of this project was to understand how retrieval‑augmented generation systems are built and deployed using AWS services, rather than to create a production‑ready application.

-## Status
+## Current state
-- ✅ End‑to‑end pipeline working
+- End‑to‑end pipeline implemented
-- ✅ Serverless, minimal infrastructure
+- Serverless and minimal infrastructure
-- ⚠️ Proof of concept (not production‑hardened)

-## Future improvements
+- Intended as a learning and demonstration project

+## Possible next steps
-- Vector database instead of S3
+- Use a dedicated vector database
-- Authentication
+- Add authentication and access control
-- Event‑driven document ingestion
+- Improve ingestion and document updates
-- Better UI

-## Notes
+- Add basic monitoring and logging

 Built as a learning project for AWS Summit London.